Donald DeFreeze: Death

 On May 17, 1974, the Los Angeles Police Department tracked DeFreeze and five other SLA members to a house at 1466 East 54th Street; they surrounded it and demanded that occupants surrender.
 An elderly man and a child were allowed out of the house.
 Following that, police fired a tear gas canister through a window, which the SLA answered with bursts of automatic weapons fire.
 During the shootout the police were outgunned by the SLA's automatic weapons, and the SLA's gas masks rendered the tear gas ineffective.
-But the house caught fire during the shootout, possibly from an outdoor-type combusting tear gas canister.
+But the house caught fire during the shootout, possibly from an outdoor-type combusting tear gas canister or due to ignition by the officers.

 DeFreeze and five others made their way into a crawlspace beneath the house, where they continued to fire at police.
 A canister exploded and the house caught fire.
 As it burned, Nancy Ling Perry and Camilla Hall left the house, brandishing pistols according to police, and were fatally shot.
 DeFreeze was found to have committed suicide by shooting himself in the right side of his head with a pistol before succumbing to the fire.
 Angela Atwood, Willie Wolfe and Patricia Soltysik, still in the crawlspace, may have died of smoke inhalation before the flames reached them.